 A few reasons to love this recipe:

 This recipe is inspired by the countless larb gai salads I’ve had at Thai restaurants in Queens, NY where I spent my early 20’s.
 It is by no means traditional, but it’s bursting with flavor and totally delicious!
-We can’t wait for you to make this at home, it’s so much easier than you’d expect!
+I can’t wait for you to make this at home, it’s so much easier than you’d expect!

 What Is Larb?